koh-gt/electrum-fec/README.md

 $ ./run_electrum
 ```

-You can also install Electrum-LTC on your system, by running this command:
+You can also install Electrum-FEC on your system, by running this command:
 ```
 $ sudo apt-get install python3-setuptools python3-pip
 $ python3 -m pip install --user .
 ```

 This will download and install the Python dependencies used by
-Electrum-LTC instead of using the 'packages' directory.
+Electrum-FEC instead of using the 'packages' directory.
 It will also place an executable named `electrum-ltc` in `~/.local/bin`,
 so make sure that is on your `PATH` variable.